 Starting over with nothing after divorce.
 OK, so it happened.
 It’s all over.
-She, he, they, as it turned out, was not the one.
-In fact, they were a bit of a **** (fill in the blank).
+As it turned out, she, he, or they was not the one.
+They were a bit of a **** (fill in the blank).

 Take this marriage thing seriously – it has to last all the way to the divorce.

 Table of Contents